COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 Aesthetics and layout decisions in my level were heavily influenced by the dramatic arc I had intended for it, with each space shaped by the feeling I wanted to evoke in the player as they went.
 The lightness and relaxed nature of section one was meant to ease the player in with an exploratory curiosity and emphasis on play.
 To make a gentle start to the dramatic arc, I wanted section 1 to be filled with lots of light, airiness and plenty of space to move around.
 ![Section 1-A](DocImages/section_1_a.jpeg)

 Section 2 was designed to be reminiscent of a warren, full of tight, cramped and winding passages with lots of nooks and crannies for the player.
 That in turn better emphasised the creation of a refuge space shortly after the player gets the staff pickup, breaking through into a room that opens up around both a statue and a health box next to the checkpoint that was visible behind the pillar as an objective lure.
 The pathlines of section 2, while more constricting than section 1, are far more dynamic in how twisting they are, covering far more vertical and horizontal space as the player traverses.
 I felt both the indirectness of the path and the use of the blocked openings by the central checkpoint creates the illusion of more autonomy in choosing where the player can go.
-As opposed to the copious use of negative space in section 1 to maximise its breezy tone, the ramping up of difficulty comes with a refocusing upon positive space and making use of what limited room the player does have to economise their movement.
+As opposed to the copious use of negative space in section 1 the ramping up of difficulty comes with a refocusing upon positive space and movement within it.

+Section three is precarious and tense with an unknown danger underneath the floating platforms, transforming the negative space of section 1 into a source of anxiety instead of comfort, as well as opening up the space after the claustrophobic tunnels of the last area.

 ![Section 2 Central Area](DocImages/section_2_central_area)
 ## 2. Core Gameplay (~400 words)